 Well if we were going to buy Under Armor we’d generally opt for the non-voting rights shares at this moment due to UAA’s (voting shares) high premium compared to their non-voting UA shares.
-Currently that premium, at the time of writing this, is around 11%.
-Personally we aren’t interested in owning Under Armors stock, however if we were we’d go with the class C shares under ticker UA.
+Generally UAA shares trade at a 9% to 12% premium over UA shares.

 To put that into perspective Google, which has a similar voting structure, has a premium for their Class A (Voting Shares) of just 0.03% at the time we’re writing this.